 "It's so important for our staff to have the people skills that create a feeling of belonging for anyone who walks through the door."

-Lahlum Taylor noted that the transformative ideas for Digital Express came directly from community members.
-For example, two important takeaways that emerged from input sessions with 37 community organizations were for operations to be flexible to accommodate visitors with different needs and to provide multigenerational assistance representative of the community.
+takeaways that emerged from input sessions with 37 community organizations were for operations to be flexible to accommodate visitors with different needs and to provide multigenerational assistance representative of the community.